CarmenSelene/Food-Waste-App/README.md

 # Food-Buddy

-Welcome to our Startup Project.
+Welcome to our Sustainability Startup Project.

-Keep upto date with the latest code we have

 THis is our team:
 * Hussein